pac4j/spring-security-pac4j/README.md

 The configuration (`org.pac4j.core.config.Config`) contains all the clients and authorizers required by the application to handle security.

-It can be defined in a Spring application context file:
+It can be defined in the `securityContext.xml` file:

 ```xml
 <bean id="samlConfig" class="org.pac4j.saml.client.SAML2ClientConfiguration">